Some notes about heating tube filaments

 The filament current has some tolerance.
 So sometimes a 5Volt / 1Ampere filament can draw 1.1 Ampere, or sometimes 0.9 Ampere.
 Only at 5 Volt, the filament temperature is correct.
 A problem may come if you have an unstabilized DC heater circuit, since the voltage depends on the current load.
 So at 1.05 Amps the voltage drops slightly below 5V, and at 0.95 Amps it gets a little above 5V.

 Even larger problems can come if you serialize a 0.95 Amps tube and a 1.05 Amps tube of the same type!
 That is because a tube filament is a (very) unlinear resistor.
-One way or another, this circuit will draw of course 1Ampere.
+One way or another, this current in the circuit will be the same for each tube.
+But... what will a heater do, that was produces 5Volts at 1.05 Ampere, and now it is supplied with only 1Ampere?
 You may expect perhaps one tube has now 4.75V and the other has 5.25V but unfortunately the difference is a lot higher.
-That is because the one tube is operated at lower temperature, and the resistance of the filament will drop a lot making the effect stronger as expected.
+That is because the a the tube heater has quite a large positive temperature coefficient.
+(So the opposite of an NTC resistor).
+This makes the voltage difference much higher as expected.
+In all cases, when you serialize two volts that are 5 Volts, and put 10V on it, you will definitely not see exactly 5Volts in each tube.

 2) Safe operated AC circuits